Privacy Statement - in full

 Why do we collect this information?

-Further information is also collected on the application form for the purposes of equal opportunities monitoring.
+Further information is also collected at the point of tenancy sign-up, for the purposes of equal opportunities monitoring.
 Where this information is collected it is always with your explicit consent.

 How will we collect this information?